zackforbing/ruby-submissions/1605/module_4_assignments/gametime/rf_al_game_time/ryan_angela_check_in_2.md

 ### Instructor's Goals for Next Check In

-* Goal 1:
+* Goal 1: Finish collision detection and add desired reactions to obstacles and jeepney

-* Goal 2:
+* Goal 2: start screen / end or restart game screen

-* Goal 3:
+* Goal 3: scoring points and highscore functionality

 _Note: Instructor/Groups can add additional goals beyond 3.
 Grading for the next check in will be based on completion of goals_

 ### Stretch Goals

-* _ie.
-Goals that are not required to meet the checkin, but would be good to have.
-Completion may result in extra credit points_
+* current health and current score accumulator implimented

 ### Feedback?